-Suppliers must not discriminate in their employment practices and must not base employment decisions relating to applications for appointment, compensation, access to training, promotion, demotion, discipline, termination or retirement on personal characteristics or beliefs such as gender, race, religion, national origin, age, disability, sexual orientation, pregnancy, marital status, political opinion, trade union membership or association or other status protected by local law.
+Suppliers must not discriminate in their hiring practices and must not base employment decisions relating to applications for appointment, compensation, access to training, promotion, demotion, discipline, termination or retirement on personal characteristics or beliefs such as gender, race, caste, religion, national origin, age, disability, sexual orientation, pregnancy, marital status, political affiliation, union membership or other status protected by local law.

-Suppliers must apply a policy of equal opportunity employment that promotes gender equity in employment practices, including equal pay for men and women for work of equal value and maternity and paternity leave provisions.
+Suppliers must apply a policy of equal opportunity employment that promotes gender equity in employment practices, including equal pay for men and women for work of equal value, and maternity and paternity leave provisions.
 Certain exceptions will be permitted to the extent they can be justified for purposes of complying with local affirmative action or similar laws.

-Freedom of association and collective bargaining
+Freedom of association and the right to collective bargaining